 Lists of Sanctuary States in the United States

 Sometimes the term “sanctuary” encompasses more than just a city.
-There are hundreds of counties across the United States that claim sanctuary county policies, and several states that consider their entire geographical location as a sanctuary.
+There are many counties across the United States that claim sanctuary county policies, and several states that consider their entire geographical location as a sanctuary.
 As of March 2021, the following states claim sanctuary status:

 - New Jersey